• Skip to primary navigation

 Notes

-Measure: I highly recommend to measure using a scale when making Indian sweets for best results.
-I have included grams measurements in the recipe.
-For measurements in grams, click metrics tab just above the ingredients.
+Measure: I highly recommend measuring using a scale when making Indian sweets for best results.
+I have included gram measurements in the recipe.
+For measurements in grams, select the metrics tab just above the ingredients.

 Besan Flour: It is best to use coarse magas flour for this recipe.
-However if you can't find it, use regular besan and follow the initial step of Dhrabo to mix besan with milk and ghee, then sieve through a medium hole strainer.
-Do not use a fine strainer, as otherwise you will not get the perfect texture similar to cornmeal which is requirement for perfect Magas.
+However, if you can’t find it, use regular besan and follow the initial step of Dhrabo to mix besan with milk and ghee, then sieve through a medium-hole strainer.
+Do not use a fine strainer, as otherwise, you will not get the perfect texture similar to cornmeal, which is a requirement for perfect magas.

 Roasting: Avoid roasting the besan flour on high heat.
 The flour will burn and have a bad flavor.
 Keep stirring continuously.
 Roast the flour until it turns brown, not yellow.
 If you don't roast it thoroughly, you'll get a raw taste from the flour.